Fans React To Bombshell Return Of Patrick Dempsey On ‘Grey’s Anatomy’

 “When he says ‘I know’ because he was always looking out for her,” penned a fourth fan of their love affair.

-During the episode, Derek’s character was referred to earlier after Link and Derek’s sister Amelia brought their newborn baby boy home and named him Scout Derek Shepherd Lincoln in honor of her late brother.
+During the episode, Dempsey’s character was referred to earlier after his sister Amelia and brother-in-law Link brought their newborn baby boy home and named him Scout Derek Shepherd Lincoln in honor of her late brother.

-Ellen revealed in an interview with Deadline that once she learned of the plans for Meredith’s dream sequence she brought up the idea of Patrick ‘s return to reprise his beloved McDreamy.
-Although the two actors had not seen each other for quite a while, it was as if no time had passed as they once agianembodied their longtime alter-egos once.
+Ellen revealed in an interview with Deadline that once she learned of the plans for Meredith’s dream sequence she brought up the idea of Patrick’s return to reprise the beloved McDreamy.
+Although the two actors had not seen each other for quite a while, it was as if no time had passed as they once again embodied their longtime alter-egos once.

-Ellen expressed that there is so much darkness in the world today that the reunion of these two special people would bring a little ray of light to longtime viewers of the series.
+Ellen expressed that there is so much darkness in the world today and the reunion of these two special people would bring a little ray of light to longtime viewers of the series.
 The actress claimed the reunion of these lovers put a positive spin on a story of healing that would allow viewers to feel happiness and joy.